makersmakingchange/Braille-Calculator/README.md

       - Bill of Materials
       - ChangeLog
       - Maker Checklist (use this if you are a maker to see the process of the build)
+      - 3D Printed Braille Label STL's
+      - Photos and a video of the device in use